jdonnelly234/vp/README.md

 ## Installation
 The 'src' directory contains executable versions of VP for Windows and Mac, created using pyinstaller, which can be ran on your machine to directly access the application.
+Simply pull this repository and navigate to the 'src' directory on your local machine to find the VP executable files for your OS.

 ## Structure